noflcl/dashdroid/README.md

 ## MicroVM

+Is not currently building and running the service, work in progress.
+Check out alternate ways to run with Nix, `direnv` working perfectly.

 If using `Nix` or `NixOS` you need flakes enabled, default virtual machine is `qemu` easily change with your choice of [supported hypervisor]("https://github.com/astro/microvm.nix#hypervisors").

 - `nix run .#dashdroid` to build and run dashdroid with MicroVM